onibrute/WoW-Mob-Recognition/README.md

 ## ❗ Legal & Ethical Disclaimer

 This project is intended for educational and experimental purposes only.
-All in-game content, mob names, and visuals are property of Blizzard Entertainment and are referenced here solely for non-commercial demonstration.
+All in-game content, mob names, and visuals are the property of Blizzard Entertainment and are referenced here solely for non-commercial demonstration.

 No game assets are redistributed, and all dataset images are user-generated via screenshots or Wowhead's public 3D viewer.